 • Puzzle toys with treats.

 Set aside time to play every day.
-Cats are independent creatures, and some of them may snort at your suggestion to exercise, especially if they are elderly and suffer from arthritis.
+Cats are independent creatures, and some may snort at your suggestion to exercise, especially if they are elderly and have arthritis.
 However, if you trick an elderly cat into playing, it will get much-needed daily activity through a few quick runs around the house.

-Approximately 30% of adult cats do not react to catnip, and this is completely normal.
+Approximately 30% of adult cats do not react to catnip, which is completely normal.
 Sensitivity to the plant is usually inherited.
-If a kitten's mom or dad loved catnip, then he is likely to follow their example.
+If a kitten's mom or dad loved catnip, he will likely follow their example.

 For a healthy cat, catnip is absolutely safe.
 It is not addictive and has no side effects.
-However, with disorders of the nervous system or an overly emotional reaction, it is better to keep the miracle grass away from the cat.
+However, with nervous system disorders or an overly emotional reaction, it is better to keep the miracle grass away from the cat.

 How can I get my senior cat to exercise?